The Court's Decision

 - What happens if my case is sent back to the BVA?

-- Do I still need a lawyer to represent me after a remand, after it is sent back to the BVA?
+- Do I still need a lawyer to represent me at the BVA after receiving a remand?

 - Will the Pro Bono Program still help me after a remand?

 - What if I disagree with the decision of the Court?

 - Is assistance available to help pay the fees and expenses of a private lawyer?

 Also see How to Appeal Your Claim & FAQs.